MirrorTree-MC/MirrorTree/README.md

     id(issue report)
 ```

-At present we have an alternate [wiki site](https://wiki-mirror.bearcabbage.top/) to be improved, which is constructed based on the MediaWiki engine.
+Currently, we have an alternate [wiki site](https://wiki-mirror.bearcabbage.top/) that is being enhanced.
+That site is built on the MediaWiki engine and is anticipated to be more user-friendly and more convenient for content editing.
+While [@BaicaiBear](https://github.com/BaicaiBear) suggests that players participate in the alternative one to reduce the difficulty of making chioces between the two wikis, the current site remains under maintenance and continues to welcome contributions.

 ## About This Repository